 Because early HIV infection often causes no symptoms, a doctor usually diagnoses it by testing a person's blood for the presence of antibodies to HIV.
 HIV antibodies generally do not reach detectable levels in the blood for one to three months following infection.

-People exposed to the virus should get an HIV test as soon as they are likely to develop antibodies to the virus i.e. within 6 weeks to 12 months after possible exposure to the virus.
+People exposed to the virus should get an HIV test as soon as they are likely to develop antibodies to the virus i.e. within 4 weeks to 12 months after possible exposure to the virus.
+One or two follow-up tests (using different testing methods if possible) should be performed to confirm diagnosis.
 By detecting it early, people with HIV infection can discuss with their doctor when they should start treatment to help their immune systems combat HIV and help prevent the emergence of opportunistic infections.
 Early testing also alerts HIV-infected people to avoid high-risk behaviors that could spread the virus to others.

 Polymerase chain reaction (PCR) testing is more expensive and labor-intensive but can detect the virus even in someone only recently infected.
 Urine testing for HIV antibodies is not as sensitive or specific as blood testing but may be used for someone who does not want blood drawn.

 Babies born to mothers infected with HIV may or may not be infected with the virus, but all carry their mothers' antibodies to HIV for several months.
 If these babies lack symptoms, a doctor cannot make a definitive diagnosis of HIV infection using standard antibody tests until after 15 months of age.
 By then, babies are unlikely to still carry their mothers' antibodies and will have produced their own, if they are infected.
 Health care experts are using new technologies to detect HIV itself to more accurately determine HIV infection in infants between ages 3 months.